New York Review of Science Fiction 12-issue Subscription David G. Hartwell et al.

 Roadside Picnic and Capitalism Santa and Science Fiction the return of the Yellow Sign Love and Comics and Madeline L’Engle Spaceman! and Joanna Russ’s Hobbit… More

-New York Review of Science Fiction #285 Steven Erikson et al.
+New York Review of Science Fiction #298 James Patrick Kelly et al.